blinklet/blog-posts/containerlab-network-emulator/containerlab.md

 172.20.20.0/24 dev eth0 proto kernel scope link src 172.20.20.2
 ```

 We see four interfaces: *eth0* to *eth3*.
-Only *eth0* is configured with in IPv4 address.
+Only *eth0* is configured with in an IPv4 address.

-Exit the Router1 container
+Exit the Router1 container's shell

 ```
 / # exit